cado-security/product-help/docs/cado/manage/users-authentication/sso/azure-ad.md

      ![Azure API Permissions](/img/azure-api-permissions-2.png)
    - Click **Add permissions**.

-10. **Configure SSO in the Cado Platform**:
+10. **Configure SSO in the / Forensic Acquisition and Investigation Platform**:
-    - Log in to your Cado instance as an admin user.
+    - Log in to your / Forensic Acquisition and Investigation instance as an admin user.
     - Go to **Settings > SSO > Microsoft OAuth**.
     - Enter the Microsoft OAuth details you noted earlier.
     - In the `Admin Group Name` field, enter the value you configured in Step 4.